CrisMiVi/Olist-E-commerce/README.md

 - **Github** for version control and **Github Actions**

 ## Key results

 ## Code stucture
 The folders of the project are

-## Code stucture
-The folders of the project are